Letter from the Director

 - Technical requirements include reliable internet service and a computer with the capability to connect to Zoom (microphone, camera).

-- We recommend being prepared at least 15 minutes before the meeting: open the Zoom app to check for any software updates, test the audio/camera, turn off any notifications or other sounds that will detract from the meeting.
-During class, parents should assist students in muting their microphone when it is not time for them to speak.
+- We recommend being prepared at least 5 minutes before the meeting: open the Zoom app to check for any software updates, test the audio/camera, turn off any notifications or other sounds that will detract from the meeting.

 - For confidentiality reasons, parents are prohibited from recording group classes.